 Fuji Rock is a festival to treasure and we can guarantee you will have a fantastic time!

-Our package is designed for arrivals in Japan on Tuesday 22nd July 2014 (extra nights or tailored arrangements can easily be arranged however).
+Our package is designed for arrivals in Japan on Tuesday 21st July 2015 (extra nights or tailored arrangements can easily be arranged).

 Twin: N/A Single: N/A